September 14, 2015

 The importance of having a fully functional plumbing system in your bathroom cannot be overstated.
 Unfortunately, all that flushing, filling, and showering can place a heavy strain on your bathroom pipes.
 This is especially true if you have a large family.
 Eventually, you may begin to encounter problems.

 Pipes will exhibit several signs before they actually fail.
-If you notice any of these signs, you may want to have a plumbing expert come and take a look at your bathroom:
+If you notice any of these signs, you may want to have a professional plumber come and take a look at your bathroom:

 Pipes expand and contract when hot water enters the cold line drains.
 Try listening for knocking or banging sounds every time you turn on the shower or the faucet.
 These unusual noises may be the result of thermal expansion.